 To differentiate between the sexes you can look at the eyes.
 The females are yellow while those of the male are brown.

 Juvenile black necked storks look like their parents.
 The main difference is that they have brown where the adults have black.

 The black necked stork is a carnivore.
-They feed on fish, amphibians, crustaceans, small water birds and insects.
-The stork will stand at the water’s edge and impale the prey with their beak.
-They then pick it up and eat it.
+They feed on fish, amphibians, crustaceans, small water birds, mammals and insects.
+Eels form a major component within their diet.

-They like areas with a large permanent body of water.
+They favour areas with a large permanent body of water.
 They also inhabit the floodplains of rivers and other wetland areas.
 If searching for food they may wander into open woodlands, grasslands or flooded agricultural areas.

 The breeding season for this species is between March and May.
 When the storks meet they perform a dance lasting several minutes.
 The pair will bond for many years and sometimes may stay together for life.

 When it’s time to breed the birds will find a large tree and build a platform in the tree.
-The platform is formed of sticks, rushes and water plants.
+The platform is formed from sticks, grasses and water plants.
 This platform may be 3-6 feet in length.
 Occasionally a pair will place mud around the edges.
-Into the nest the females can deposit 1-5 eggs but the average is 4.
-The average time until the eggs hatch is about 30 days.
+Both the male and female contribute to building the nest.

 The parents go out to eat and come back to feed the chicks by regurgitating some of their food.
 By 3 to 4 months it’s time for the chicks to move out.
 Sometimes they may stay in the territory of their parents for up to a year.
 In a normal year 3 chicks would be the maximum raised.
 If the rainfall is incredibly good all of the chicks in the nest may be raised.

 What does the Black-Necked Stork do during its day?